Lake Tharthar

 Lake Tharthar (also Therthar), and known in Iraq as Buhayrat ath-Tharthar (بحيرة الثرثار), is an artificial lake created in 1956, situated 100 kilometers (62 mi) northwest of Baghdad between the Tigris and the Euphrates rivers.

 History

 In 1956, the southern part of the Tharthar depression was turned into an artificial reservoir to collect floodwaters of the Tigris River.
 The water flows via an artificial inlet canal, named Tharthar Canal.
-The canal diverts the excess water, by means of a regulator Samarra Barrage.
+The canal diverts the excess water, by means of a regulator, the Samarra Barrage.
 It merges with the lake in its southeastern bank.

 The lake has an artificial outlet called Taksim Tharthar Canal, which drains to the Euphrates River directly.
-The canal, after 28 km (17.4 mi) from its outlet, bifurcates to another canal called "Dhira'a Dijla" (arm of tigris) that returns water back to the Tigris River.
+The canal, after 28 km (17.4 mi) from its outlet, bifurcates to another canal called "Dhira'a Dijla" (Arm of Tigris) that returns water back to the Tigris River.

-Lake Tharthar was the site of a raid in 2005 against an insurgent training base in the region.
+Lake Tharthar was the site of a joint American-Iraqi raid in 2005 against an insurgent training base in the region.
+On October 11, 2007, 19 terrorists and 15 civilians were killed by U.S. forces in Lake Tharthar region during an operation targeting senior leaders of Al-Qaeda in Iraq.